lukeinco/E-commerce-backend/README.md

   Clone repo and npm for installation

   ## Usage
-  This would be used as a backend for an ecommerce website
+  This would be used as a backend for an ecommerce website.
+A video tutorial using insomnia is available here https://drive.google.com/file/d/1X-oaobYC0fNXPp_d6Bc1DyoNvIdAaDH7/view

   ## License
   This Project is licenced under MIT License.